UbiquitousLearning/MobileDLFrameworksBenchmark/README.md

 Deploying deep learning (DL) on mobile devices has been a notable trend in recent years.
 To support fast inference of on-device
 DL, DL libraries play a critical role as algorithms and hardware do.
-Unfortunately, no prior work ever dives deep into the ecosystem of modern DL libs and provides quantitative results on their performance.

 In this repo, we first build a comprehensive benchmark that includes 6 representative DL libs and 15 diversified DL models.